binduwavell/discord-py-quickstart/README.md

 documentation on how to [Create a Bot Account][create-account].
 Don't forget to save your bot token.

+You can use this project as a [template][template] to create your own bot.
+Once you've got your own copy of the project, you'll need to [clone][clone] it onto your own computer.

-Once you've created your own project and downloaded it to your computer, you will need to add an `authsecrets.py` file in the same directory as this `README.md` file.
+Now, you need to add an `authsecrets.py` file in the same directory as this `README.md` file.

 The contents of the `authsecrets.py` file should look like this: